 - Oral Medications – Pills known as anticholinergics cause whole-body dryness.
 Unfortunately they may also cause side-effects such as unpleasant dry eyes and irritating dry mouth.

 - Iontophoresis – One of the treatments of choice for sweating of the palms and soles.
-Minerals and glycopyrrolate are passed through the skin by an electrical current in an iontophoresis machine, leading to a reduction of the activity of sweat glands.
+Minerals are passed through the skin by an electrical current in an iontophoresis machine, leading to a reduction of the activity of sweat glands.
 Treatment starts at 3 sessions a week, but gradually decreases to 1-2 treatments as maintenance per fortnight.

 New solutions for excessive sweating

 Brisbane Skin is dedicated to patient satisfaction, and our dermatologists use all the tools and techniques at their disposal to help our patients look and feel their best.
 When it comes to treating excess perspiration problems, we are thrilled with two modern solutions that are extremely effective without being invasive:

 - SweatFree Injections for Excessive Sweating – The same muscle relaxant that millions of people use to reduce facial wrinkles can also be used to treat excessive sweating.
 A series of very fine injections are administered to the affected area.
 The treatment takes less than five minutes, is extremely effective for several months, after which treatment it can be repeated.
 In general, this treatment is effective for approximately six months, however this can vary depending on the individual.

 People with severe primary axillary hyperhidrosis are eligible for treatment under the Pharmaceutical Benefits Scheme (PBS) if they are (1) over 12 years of age; (2) intolerant to topical aluminium chloride hexahydrate (found in antiperspirants such as Driclor™) after one or two months of treatment; (3) treated by a PBS-registered dermatologist or neurologist.